Stripping paint from wood

 Two forms of chemical strippers are widely available, a gel type liquid which is applied by brush and a paste type which is laid over the paint to work its wonder.
 Whichever type is used, remember that it is a form of corrosive, so if you cannot take the piece of work out of doors, protect the surround decoration to avoid accidental splashes and drips.

 Gel type is normally applied using a brush, usually requiring an initial thin coating to start the process, then followed by a generous application.
 After a minute or two, the paint surface will start to shrivel and it can then be removed using a paint scraper.
 As the stripped paint is rather sticky, wipe the scraper on old rags or newspapers to keep the scraper as clean as possible.
-Use the appropriate scrapper for the surface being stripped (i.e. straight, convex, concave or pointed).
+Use the appropriate scraper for the surface being stripped (i.e. straight, convex, concave or pointed).

 Keep the scraper as upright as possible to avoid it digging into the wood and damaging the surface.

-After the first application of stripper has been scrapped off, inspect the workpiece, if large areas of paint are still in place, repeat the process with another application of chemical.
+After the first application of stripper has been scraped off, inspect the workpiece, if large areas of paint are still in place, repeat the process with another application of chemical.
 Be aware that some types of paint may not be affected by the chemicals in a particular brand of stripper - in this case you may consider using an alternative brand or mechanically removing it.

 The paste type of stripper is available 'ready for use' or as a powder requiring the addition of water.
 Whichever type is used, when the paste is ready for use, apply it to the painted surface using a putty knife, take special care to ensure that it is applied right into the bottom of any carving or other recesses.
 You cannot see the chemical reaction taking place, so you have to be patient and wait the specified time before pulling the paste away - try a small area to begin with just to check what has happened, the coats of paint should come away with the paste.